DataSQRL/sqrl/README.md

 - Clone the DataSQRL repository (hit the green *Code* button at the top)
 - Run `mvn clean package -DskipTests` in the `sqrl` folder of the cloned repository on your hard drive (you need mvn 3.6+ and Java JDK 11+).
 We will refer to this folder as `[SQRL-PATH]` in the following.
 - Execute `sqrl-run/datasqrl.sh -h` which prints out the help for the `datasqrl` command.
-We will refer to this command as `[CMD-PATH]/datasqrl.sh` in the following.

 Note: Running the DataSQRL compiler requires Java 11.
 You may have to set your `JAVA_HOME` in order to use Java 11 explicitly either in front of the command or in your environment.
 For example, on MAC you would run:
 ```